 While most people choose paint colors based on their personal preferences, did you know that there’s a lot more to colors than may appear on the surface?
 Color psychology reveals that the colors we choose in our homes directly impact our emotions, feelings, and actions.
 Next time you decide to paint a room in your home, you may want to give the color a second thought.

 What is Color Psychology?

-In simplest form, “The psychology of color is based on the mental and emotional effects colors have on sighted people in all facets of life.”
+, “The psychology of color is based on the mental and emotional effects colors have on sighted people in all facets of life.”
 As with any other form of psychology, there are both subjective pieces and “proven” elements.
 Furthermore, the interpretation of color psychology actually changes from culture to culture.
 Keeping all of this in mind will help you understand the nature of this study.

 Color psychology plays a role in web design, art, landscaping, and everything in between.
 In this article, we’ll take a look at one of the most important and heavily studied aspects of color psychology: interior design and painting.